Prince25/StockAlertBot/README.md

 ## Usage
 There are only two steps to use this program: 1) enter information and 2) launch the program.

-1. You can now enter information using two ways: via a Browser (recommended) or a text editor.
+1. You can now enter information using two ways: via a browser (recommended) or a text editor.
     #### Via Browser
     1. At the root directory, run on the terminal:
         `npm run settings`\